openvinotoolkit/open_model_zoo/demos/social_distance_demo/cpp/README.md

 ![](./social_distance.gif)

 This demo showcases a retail social distance application that detects people and measures the distance between them.
 If this distance is less than a value previously provided by the user, then an alert is triggered.
 With this application you can use the [person-detection-retail-0013](../../../models/intel/person-detection-retail-0013/README.md) and [person-reidentification-retail-0277](../../../models/intel/person-reidentification-retail-0277/README.md) Intel® pre-trained models, that can be downloaded using the **model downloader**.
-The **model downloader** downloads the __.xml__ and __.bin__ files that is used by the application.
+The **model downloader** downloads the __.xml__ and __.bin__ files that are used by the application.
 All supported models by this demo are listed in [models list](models.lst).

 For more information about the pre-trained models, refer to the [model documentation](../../../models/intel/index.md).